LCAS/teaching/uol_turtlebot_simulator/tutorial.md

 In order to see something with our robot's sensors, we want to add some obstacles:

 **Simple geometric objects**
-* In the top left menue bar you can find a cube, sphere, and cylinder object.
+* In the top left menu bar you can find a cube, sphere, and cylinder object.
 * Click on one of them and then click in the simulation environment where you want to place it.

 **More advanced objects**